HarshaKannankayi/FEWD-a01/README.md

 Hi there I'm **Harsha Palatt Kannankayi**.

 I am a _**web developer and designer**_ based in San Diego.
 I enjoy designing websites and learning new technologies.
-As a developer, I strive to create scalable, visually appealing sites that feature
+As a developer, I strive to create scalable, visually appealing sites that features
 * user-friendly design
 * clear navigation.